rancher/docs/content/rancher/v2.x/en/installation/api-auditing/_index.md

 ### Metadata Level

-If you set your `AUDIT_LEVEL` to `1`, Rancher logs the metadata header for every API request and response, but not the body.
+If you set your `AUDIT_LEVEL` to `1`, Rancher logs the metadata header for every API request, but not the body.
 The header provides basic information about the API transaction, such as the transaction's ID, who initiated the transaction, the time it occurred, etc.

 ```json
 {